huang12211/ElaineFoodWebsite/README.md

     - in summary:
         - npm run db:generate //this generates the script in SQL that once run, will create the Database
-        - npm run db:push //this runs the script to create the Database that should appear as "sqlite.db" To Do:
+        - npm run db:push //this runs the script to create the Database that should appear as "sqlite.db"
+        - npm run db:stdio //this generates a link to open in the browser that you can use to test run your database To Do:
 - investigate using some other framework.
 - investigate if Vite is needed to use Drizzle